 Agile on a large scale is too often seen as a choice between two frameworks: SAFe or LeSS.
-Occasionally, a third (phantom) framework comes along: Spotify.
+Occasionally, a third (phantom) framework is added: Spotify.

-The decision between LeSS and SAFe is largely a make-or-buy decision, the Spotify framework is simply a misunderstanding.
+The decision between LeSS and SAFe is in large part a make-or-buy decision; the Spotify framework is simply a misunderstanding.

 Let me explain.